alrasyidin/quizzy-app/README.md

 # quizzy-app
-Quizzy is a quiz system made with php mvc, mysql
+Quizzy v.1 is a quiz system made with html5,css3,jquery for the frontend and native php mvc, mysql for the backend enjoy